Browderism: Cuba

 The Popular Socialist Party (PSP) adopted its own Browderist position on class collaboration with the publication of Colaboración entre Obreros y Patronos by Lázaro Peña, PSP executive member and general secretary of the Confederación de Trabajadores de Cuba (CTC).
 Based on a speech he gave to the National Association of Industrialists (ANIC), Peña argued that such collaboration between employees and employers was in Cuba's national economic interests following WWII.
 Soon after the CPA's formation in the U.S., PSP general secretary Blas Roca Calderio announced that he would begin cooperating with British and American investors, citing Browder as inspiration.
 When the Duclos letter was published, the PSP—along with the PCC—censured it in the Venezuelan communist newspaper ¡Aquí Está!.
 The PSP claimed that unlike in the U.S., their class collaboration was necessary as an "anti-imperialist alliance" due to Latin America's underdeveloped conditions.
 However, during Foster's address to the PSP's 3rd National Assembly in January 1946, Browderism was formally repudiated by the party.

+Mexico

+In his analysis of the Mexican Communist Party (PCM), historian Barry Carr stated that the extent to which Browderism had penetrated the party was limited and "built on developments that were already well in place", compared to other cases like the PSP in Cuba.
+The PCM maintained a policy of 'unity at all costs' following Browder's intervention in their withdrawal from the Confederación de Trabajadores de México (CTM) in 1937.
+The reunification process had resulted in the PCM's reduced influence in the CTM, and exemplified Browder's authority in the communist world.
+In 1944, under the leadership of Dionisio Encina, the PCM followed the model of the CPA in supporting the foundation of the Mexican Socialist League.
+The PCM leadership also made the controversial decision to dissolve its 'factory cells', whilst debating abandoning the term 'cell' altogether and changing its name to Partido Socialista (Socialist Party).

+Carlos Sánchez Cárdenas, a high-ranking PCM member, informed the party about the situation covered by the Duclos letter based on his visits to France and the U.S., and denounced the party's reliance on advice from the CPA at the National Committee meeting on July 3, 1945.
+The following month, Sánchez Cárdenas prepared the 'Victory Resolution' on Browderism, in which he described Browder's influence in Mexico as "decisive".
+However, Encina criticized the resolution's "exaggerated tone", and the revised document accepted in May 1946 claimed the PCM had always rejected Browderism.
+This corresponded with the Duclos letter's assertion that Browder had exaggerated his independent authority.